 But the reality is that spending large amounts of time in each destination is simply not an option for most people.

 If you happen to be caught in the 9-5 grind, here’s another reality: You can have enjoyable, life-changing travel experiences even if you only get two weeks of vacation days per year.

 Last year, Sam and I visited Europe twice and took numerous trips around the United States.
 We went horseback riding in Iceland, marveled at St. Peter’s Basilica, explored the Smithsonian museums, and strolled Montmartre.
 In fact, last year was super epic.

 We already have a road trip through Ireland and a safari in South Africa on the agenda for this year.
 We realized that if we waited until we had time to “do it right,” we’d never go anywhere until we retired.

-Here are some ways Sam and I have maximized our travel experiences despite working full-time jobs:
+Here are some ways Sam and I have managed to travel with a full-time job:

 Maximize the Time you Have

 How many days do you need to visit X or Y destination?
 Exactly how many days you have.